BrunoFBK/ShipVR-HudFix/README.md

 # Important Information For VR

+-Must only use DirectX11, if you're using OpenGL, it won't work.

 -You must run the game window in a 4:3 aspect ratio.

 -You must have MSAA disabled.